 For kiters visiting on a cruise ship, a little research and planning is necessary to get the most out of your visit.
 First and foremost is to check the wind forecast to see if it’s worth the attempt.

 It makes sense to rent a car for your visit.
-You’ll be able to check out viable kite spots, and if the wind isn’t blowing, you’ll be ready to explore the attractions and beaches of Grand Turk; our top recommended activity for visitors to the island.
+You’ll be able to check out viable kite spots, and if the wind isn’t blowing, you’ll be ready to explore the attractions and beaches of Grand Turk (our top recommended activity for visitors to the island).

 Unfortunately, there isn’t sufficient time during the typical cruise ship stop to visit the spectacular kite spots in the Caicos Islands.

 If you’re looking to pick up the sport, you should seriously consider staying on Providenciales and learning at the unparalleled kite spot of Long Bay Beach (part of the incredibly-turquoise Caicos Banks).
 See Providenciales Kiteboarding for more information.